-If you work for – or ever have worked for – a company of any size, then you’ve most likely been involved in or affected by a software implementation project that either didn’t go to plan, took way longer than expected or simply failed.
+If you work for – or ever have worked for – a company of any size, then you’ve most likely been involved in or affected by an enterprise-level software implementation project that either didn’t go to plan, took way longer than expected, or simply failed.
 It happens, a lot!

 - Data Availability, Privacy, and Security